Common Skin Problems in Children

 Eczema is a generic term that applies to a range of non-contagious skin conditions that carry symptoms such as redness, swelling, rashing, dryness, crusting, flaking or even bleeding.

-The most common form of eczema is known as Atopic Eczema or Atopic Dermatitis.
-It is also known as ‘flexural eczema’ because it mostly affects the folded areas of skin around the joints, particularly behind the knees, the inside of the elbows, the side of the neck as well as around the eyes and ears.
+The most common form of eczema is known as Atopic Eczema.
+It is also known as ‘flexural eczema’ because it affects the folded areas of skin around the joints.

 Eczema is largely genetic and often runs in families.
 Studies have even shown that in 60% of cases, children whose parents have eczema will also develop symptoms.

 Symptoms are more likely to occur in people who have allergies.
 In fact, studies of children and young people with atopic eczema found that between 35% and 70% also had a food allergy.

 Although we know the triggers of Eczema, the exact cause of atopic eczema is still unknown.
 Common triggers that induce itchiness, rashes and other symptoms in sufferers can include:

 Eczema itself causes no serious long-term damage, but constant scratching can lead to a variety of problems.
 Cracked, sore and bleeding skin are not uncommon and consistent broken skin is likely to lead to infection.